kesterhhh/Airline-Passanger-Satisfaction-Dashboard/README.md

 ## Introduction
 This PowerBI project aims to boost customer satisfaction for **Dano Airlines** by analyzing feedback from over 120,000 passengers.
 The goal is to identify key areas for improvement and devise a data-driven strategy, presented in a concise report or dashboard.

-**_Disclaimer_**: _All Datasets report do not represent any company, intuition, or country, but just a practice dataset to demonstrate the capabilities of PowerBi._
+**_Disclaimer_**: _All Datasets report do not represent any company, institution, or country, but just a practice dataset to demonstrate the capabilities of PowerBi._

 ## Problem Statement
 1. Identify the key factors that influence customer satisfaction for Dano Airlines.